UniExeterRSE/computational-thinking-2024/_episodes/05_pattern_recognition.md

 1+2+3+4+5
 ```

 We can see a pattern here but it's not as simple as the square number example.
-It is a pattern of two stages, first we need to create a list or sequence of the numbers, before we can sum them.
-Now we have identified the pattern we can try to construct some code to automate/simplify it's implementation.
+It is a pattern of two stages: first we need to create a list or sequence of the numbers, before we can sum them.
+Now that we have identified the pattern, we can try to construct some code to automate/simplify its implementation.

 ### Activity: The swap puzzle